Dial-up Internet access: History

-In 1979, Tom Truscott and Jim Ellis, graduates of Duke University, created an early predecessor to dial-up Internet access called the Usenet.
-The Usenet was a UNIX-based system that used a dial-up connection to transfer data through telephone modems.

 Dial-up Internet access has existed since the 1980s via public providers such as NSFNET-linked universities in the United States.
 In the United Kingdom, JANET linked academic users, including a connection to the ARPANET via University College London, while Brunel University and the University of Kent offered dial-up UUCP to non-academic users in the late 1980s.

 Commercial dial-up Internet access was first offered in 1989 in the US by the software development company Software Tool & Die, with their service called "The World".
 Sprint and AT&T in 1992 also began offering internet access, along with Pipex in the United Kingdom.
 After the introduction of commercial broadband in the late 1990s, dial-up became less popular.
 In the United States, the availability of dial-up Internet access dropped from 40% of Americans in the early 2000s to 3% in the early 2010s.
 It is still used where other forms are not available or where the cost is too high, as in some rural or remote areas.